abigailjeanswanson/do-ho-mania/do-ho-mania/index.md

 ## Housekeeping and The Cost of Living

 Manuals like The Cost of Living classified domestic labor as a profession and a science.
 It guaranteed to women that if they were careful and efficient, if they housekept correctly, they could uplift their entire families and even impact the entire nation.
-The contents of these domestic manual provide us with some cultural context for Emma Wheeler Willcox’s article.
+The contents of these domestic manual provide us with some cultural context for Emma Wheeler Wilcox’s article.

 Historians have shown how these manuals framed housekeeping as a professional pursuit.
 They emphasize that small efficiencies practiced on a grand scale in all upper- and middle- class white households can preserve the “race” and American society.
 Domestic cleanliness was next to citizenship.